Activities & Destinations

 - Battlefield of Rorke’s Drift: This is just a 12 minute walk up the hill from the hotel and you will find the museum (on the site of the original hospital) and Lutheran Church (on the site of the original church/store).
 Go to the orientation centre and purchase a ticket.

-- Fort Melville: just a ten minute walk along the river and across the road, the foundations of this fortification of 1879 are interesting and can be compared with the original drawings at the hotel.
+- Fort Melvill: just a ten minute walk along the river and across the road, the foundations of this fortification of 1879 are interesting and can be compared with the original drawings at the hotel.
 It overlooks the site of the British Army pontoons that crossed the River.
+It can be accessed by vehicle with key to the wire gate at reception.

 - The River: The Mzinyathi (Buffalo) River runs below the hotel and there is a path and gate in the perimeter fence that will allow access to it.
 Please ask at reception for a key to the padlock.
 There is prolific birdlife in the plants beside the river and it is a delightful swim off the sandbanks.